FLOOD PROTECTION

 A stopbank on the Avery’s stretch of the Orowaiti River is estimated to provide protection from a one-in-100-year flood for the next 30 years of climate change.

 The Abattoir Drain project is a small earthen bund which will redirect floodwaters in Cats Creek to the Abattoir Drain.
 The bund will assist in reducing inundation of properties downstream of Cats Creek.
-The geotechnical work is complete and will enable the engineers to assess the soil and other associated materials for the final engineering works.
+After geotechnical and planning work was completed, physical work was carried out in September/October.

-The McKenna Road project is a low earthen bund with an initial length of 740m, to assist with preventing overflow from the Orowaiti River.
+The McKenna Road project is an earthen stopbank with an initial length of 780m, to assist with preventing overflow from the Orowaiti River.

 Draft engineering design reports and the initial geotechnical designs are completed on all four Stage One projects.